-When I was diagnosed, it felt like it was all happening at once.
-I'd just become a teenager and was going through puberty, and now had diabetes to deal with.
+When I was diagnosed, I felt like it was all happening at once.
+I'd just become a teenager and was going through puberty, and now had Type 1 diabetes to deal with.

 I loved the thought of being in a band, but when I got home I always had a feeling that music was my thing.
 It was how I dealt with what was going on in my life.

 "Music gave me space to think about something other than diabetes.
 When I put my headphones on, I only though about the music.
 As soon as they came off, diabetes was front and centre."

 Coping with emotions

 Over the years I saved up money to buy a new guitar and laptop and started working on more songs.